AspPontus/carousel_framework/README.md

 ### Import the framework

 To get access to all the utilities of the framework we first need to include it in our project.
 To not crowd our files with code, we will hide the framework in our projects head tag.
-We can do this by adding this code to the top of our JavaScript tab.
+We can do this by adding this code to the top of our JavaScript tab, and then adding all subsequent carousel code to within the following codeblock.

       const script = document.createElement('script');
       script.defer;
       script.src = "https://cdn.jsdelivr.net/gh/AspPontus/carousel_framework@main/script.js?v6"
       document.head.appendChild(script);
+      script.onload = () => {
+        /*  ADD ALL CAROUSEL CODE HERE  */
+      }

 Now we should be able to create a carousel using the framework!